Chicago Fire Tickets

 Chicago Fire 2024 Schedule

 Soccer season is here and is packed with epic matchups.
 You can catch all the action live as it happens.
-Next event featuring Chicago Fire will be Chicago Fire FC vs. Orlando City SC, held at the Soldier Field in Chicago.
+Next event featuring Chicago Fire will be Chicago Fire FC vs. Nashville SC, held at the Soldier Field in Chicago.
 As of now, the last event, New England Revolution vs. Chicago Fire FC is scheduled for 18-Oct-25 at the Gillette Stadium in Foxborough.
 For complete itinerary of events, please visit our website.

 Date | City | Venue |